 This is at the tier of play where casters may have access to Mental Prison.
 Though they cannot be restrained by the spell, they can still take some enormous damage due to a failed saving throw.
 Thankfully, phoenix have Legendary Resistance, but you as the DM will basically have to hold on to at least one of these if your casters have any sort of spell that requires an Intelligence saving throw.

 18 AC is pretty damn solid for such an enormous creature, but as we can see they’re extremely quick and dexterous.
 Speaking of quick, that 120 ft of flying speed is ridiculous.
-Phoenix can move 140 ft. per turn if you can manage to use their 20 ft. of speed as well.
+You can use up to 20 ft. of this 120 ft. as regular movement speed, but why would you when you have Flyby?

 Besides intelligence, their only glaring issue in the stats department has to be their 175 HP.
 It’s pretty mediocre for a creature at this point in the game.
 Thankfully they have some damage and condition immunities to make up for this, but it’s still on the lower side.